OEKundakcioglu/OEKundakcioglu.github.io/docs/research.md

 ## Research Areas

-My research interests are in _decision analytics_ and _mathematical optimization_ in **supply chain management** and **data mining**.
+My research interests lie primarily in _decision analytics_ and _mathematical optimization_, with applications in **supply chain management** and **data mining**.

 ### Supply Chain Management

-I primarily work on _inventory control_ problems under _demand and supply uncertainty_.
+I primarily work on _inventory control_ under _demand and supply uncertainty_.
 These decision problems are ubiquitous in **healthcare** and **humanitarian aid operations**.
 I have also studied various mathematical optimization problems in production and service systems, including scheduling, lot sizing, routing, and pricing.

 ### Data Mining

-My research on data mining consists of combinatorial optimization approaches in different subdomains, including **sequential testing**, **multi-instance learning**, and **time series analysis**.
-In addition, I have had a chance to apply supervised learning approaches to the toxicological evaluation of nanoparticles and interpreting EEG data.
+My current research on data mining involves combinatorial optimization approaches in numerous subdomains, including **sequential testing**, **multi-instance learning**, and **time series analysis**.
+In addition, I have applied supervised learning approaches to the toxicological evaluation of nanoparticles and interpreting EEG data.

 ---